Buravchik/multi-pbn/README.md

 > Validation: `./scripts/validate.sh` will fail if required envs (like `CADDY_EMAIL`) are missing.
 Optional envs above default to safe values when not set.

+### 🔀 Caddy Routing Required by Archivarix

+Archivarix CMS recommends Apache with FastCGI, or for NGINX/PHP-FPM to route all requests to non-existent files and folders to `/index.php`.

+This project uses Caddy + PHP-FPM.
+The `Caddyfile` is configured to rely on `php_fastcgi`'s built‑in `try_files` behavior, which automatically:

+- checks if the requested path is a real file/directory,
+- and when it is not, forwards the request to `/index.php`.

+Important ordering already applied in `Caddyfile`:

+- `root`/`encode`
+- specific handlers like `handle /favicon.ico`
+- `php_fastcgi php-fpm:9000` (before `file_server`)
+- `file_server`

+This satisfies Archivarix’s requirement without custom rewrite rules.

 ## 🛡️ Security

 | 🛡️ **Security Layer** | ✅ **Status** | 🎯 **Protection** |